emtee40/SurvivalManual-wiki/Apps.md

 ### Offline encyclopedia

-Smartphones (which are just pocket sized computers) allow you to bring with you not just one book, but all your library.
+Smartphones (which are just pocket sized computers) allow you to carry not just one book, but all your library.
 So why not bringing a full encyclopedia, just in case…

 It's what [Aard](https://f-droid.org/repository/browse/?fdfilter=Aard&fdid=aarddict.android) allows you to do.
 It's a libre app available on F-Droid.org.
 You'll have to separately download the Wikipedia copies you want among the available updated copies here available in many languages : http://aarddict.org/1/index.html